FreddieCraineGML/micro-frontends/README.md

 To see the changes then run the below

-# change to the betja-app in another terminal
+# change to the freddies-app in another terminal

-cd ../betja-app
+cd ../freddies-app

 # build and run the application